R&D Around Catalyst Manufacturing Sees Growth

 Calcination (Curing)

-Calcination is most often carried out in an indirect-fired rotary kiln (also referred to as a calciner), which utilizes contact with the shell of the drum to pass heat to the material within, unlike direct-fired kilns which utilize direct contact between the material and combustion gas to heat material to the required temperature.
+Calcination is most often carried out in an indirect-fired rotary kiln (also referred to as a calciner), which utilizes contact with the shell of the drum to pass heat to the material within (this is in contrast to direct-fired kilns, which utilize direct contact between the material and combustion gas to heat material to the required temperature).

 3D Model of a FEECO Indirect-Fired Kiln (Calciner)

-These characteristics are influenced by finding the right combination of:
+Again, the desired characteristics of the finished catalyst product are influenced by finding the right combination of process variables, including:

 • Residence/Retention time